Delaware, by its very nature, is considered one of the most preferred locations for business incorporation in the US.

-A certain amount will be withheld from the employees’ wages or salaries originated from their activities within the state.
+A certain amount will be withheld from the employees’ wages or salaries originating from their activities within the state.

 Foreign Delaware companies are required to do the tax filings if they conduct their business within the state border.

-The withholding tax payment will be processed upon quarterly, monthly, or eight-monthly basis depending on the withheld amount and with the corresponding filing forms and dues as below:
+The withholding tax payment will be processed on a quarterly, monthly, or eight-monthly basis depending on the withheld amount and with the corresponding filing forms and dues as below:

-To ensure the proper tax compliance for the company, it is compulsory to obtain W-4 Forms from the employees with their signature in the forms.
+To ensure the proper tax compliance for the company, it is compulsory to obtain W-4 Forms from the employees with their signatures on the forms.